The U.S. market is in a Confirmed Uptrend. The S&P 500 and the Nasdaq declined ~2% last week and breached their respective 10-

 Yesterday,

-- The Stoxx 600 declined 0.3%, finding support at its 50-DMA.
-Next support is at its 100-DMA (-0.6%).
+- The Stoxx 600 ended flat.
+The index closed in line with its March 25 high (552), expecting some resistance at this level.
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-- Thirteen of the 16 indices we track closed in the red.
-Four indices are in a Confirmed Uptrend, five in an Uptrend Under Pressure, one (France) in a Downtrend, and six in a Rally Attempt.
-The average distribution day count stood at 4.3.
+- Ten of the 16 indices we track closed in the green.
+Thirteen are in a Confirmed Uptrend and three in a Rally Attempt.
+The average distribution day count stands at 2.4.

 Won Global View

 The U.S. market is in a Confirmed Uptrend.
-The S&P 500 declined 92bps on higher d/d volume, recording a distribution day, while the
+Yesterday, the S&P 500 was down 1.6% on higher d/d volume, recording its second

 Won Europe Today